Makeve/lemp-students-selenium/README.md

 Each module includes **theory, practical exercises, and test script examples**.

 ### ✅ Week 1: Prerequisites
-- Understanding Selenium WebDriver
+- Understanding the Tools & Technologies required for setup
-- Installing WebDriver & Configuring Your Environment
+- Installing & Configuring Your Environment
-- Writing Your First Selenium Test
+- Introduction to Git

 ### ✅ Week 2: Git Workflows
 - Using Git & GitHub for automation projects